rseng/rse/docs/_docs/getting-started/commands.md

  - [Clear](#clear) a software repository, all under a parser, or the entire database.
  - [Search](#search) across your software to find a particular one.
+ - [Summary](#summary) to summarize your research software database.
+ - [Analyze](#analyze) a specific software repository, indicating a consensus/summary about criteria and taxonomy.
  - [Shell](#shell) into a Python shell to interact with an encyclopedia client.
  - [Start](#start) an interactive dashboard to see software and annotate crtieria and taxonomy membership.